Griunvald/jewelry-store/README.md

 ## Admin user

-Register admin user with following email: admin@mail.com
+Log in as an admin user with the following credentials:

+email: admin@mail.com
+password: test1234

 ## Usage